2022 Washington Secretary of State special election

 The 2022 Washington Secretary of State special election was held on November 8, 2022.
 Incumbent Kim Wyman, a Republican, resigned from the office on November 19, 2021, to become the senior election security lead for the Cybersecurity and Infrastructure Security Agency in the Biden administration's Department of Homeland Security.
 Washington governor Jay Inslee, a Democrat, announced he would appoint state senator Steve Hobbs as her replacement, the first Democrat to hold the office in more than fifty years.

 In the primary election, Hobbs easily took first place.
 The race for the second spot in the general election was a close three-way battle between state senator Keith Wagoner and technician Bob Hagglund, both Republicans, and Pierce County Auditor Julie Anderson, an Independent.
-After a week of tabulation, Anderson was declared the winner, with the three candidates separated by just over 14,000 votes—less than 1% of the total.
+After a week of tabulation, Anderson was declared to have won second place and moved on to the general election.
 Brad Klippert, a Republican state representative, ran a write-in campaign in the general election.

 Hobbs narrowly won the general election with 49.8% of the vote, over 7% less than the vote share won by Patty Murray in the concurrent Senate race.
 This marked the first time since 1960 that a Democrat was elected Washington Secretary of State.
-Anderson did particularly well in Republican-leaning counties, although she did strongly in several historically Democratic ones nonetheless.